House Votes Wednesday to Send Impeachment Articles to Senate

 Democrats have been pushing Republicans, who have a slim Senate majority, to consider new testimony, arguing that fresh information has emerged during Pelosi's monthlong delay in transmitting the charges.

-“Do Senate Republicans want to break the lengthy historical precedent?"
-Schumer asked.

-McConnell is drafting an organizing resolution that will outline the steps ahead.
-Approving it will be among the first votes senators take after they are sworn as jurors by Chief Justice John Roberts for the Court of Impeachment.

-Senators say if witnesses are allowed, some Republicans may also try to subpoena Biden and his son, Hunter Biden, who served on the board of a gas company in Ukraine while his father was vice president.
+Republicans control the chamber, 53-47, and are all but certain to acquit Trump.
 It takes just 51 votes during the impeachment trial to approve rules or call witnesses.
 Just four GOP senators could form a majority with Democrats to insist on new testimony.
 It also would take only 51 senators to vote to dismiss the charges against Trump.

+McConnell is drafting an organizing resolution that will outline the steps ahead.
+Approving it will be among their first votes of the trial, likely next Tuesday.

+Senators say if witnesses are allowed, some Republicans may also try to subpoena Biden and his son, Hunter Biden, who served on the board of a gas company in Ukraine, Burisma, while his father was vice president.

+McConnell is hesitant to call new witnesses who would prolong the trial and put vulnerable senators who are up for re-election in 2020 in a bind with tough choices.
+At the same time, he wants to give those same senators ample room to show voters they are listening to demands for a fair trial.

-Collins is pushing to have at least the promise of witness votes included in the organizing resolution.
-She and the others appear to be gathering support.
+Collins is pushing to have at least the promise of witness votes included in the organizing resolution, with the voting on Bolton or any other specific witnesses to be held later.

+It is not at all clear that, once those votes are allowed they would actually produce a majority to subpoena Bolton or the others.

 "I've been working to make sure that we will have a process that we can take a vote on whether or not we need additional information, and yes, that would include witnesses,” Murkowski told reporters.